cpplain/pokedex/README.md

-# Pokedex CLI
+# Pokédex CLI

-The Pokedex CLI is a Go CLI project that implements a very basic Pokedex as a learning exercise.
-Data for the Pokedex is fetched from [PokeAPI](https://pokeapi.co).
+The Pokédex CLI is an exploration of implementing a CLI using Go.
+Data for the Pokédex is fetched from the [PokéAPI](https://pokeapi.co).

 ## Requirements

 The app requires Go.
-All development and testing was done using Go `1.21`.
+All development and testing was completed using Go `1.21`.
 Other versions may work but have not been tested.

 ## Running the App